MTG/DCASE-models/scripts/README.md

 > In this case, you have to pass the model name and a fold name.
 This is considered to be the fold for testing, meaning that this fold will not be used during training.

 ### Model evaluation
-Once the model is trained, you can evaluate the results in the test set:
+Once the model is trained, you can evaluate the model in the test set:
 ```
 python evaluate_model.py -d ESC50 -f MelSpectrogram -m SB_CNN -fold fold1
 ```